derek-dchu/awesome-note/java_concurrency.md

 *  `ConcurrentNavigableMap`: a subinterface of ConcurrentMap that supports approximate matches.
 The standard general-purpose implementation of ConcurrentNavigableMap is ConcurrentSkipListMap, which is a concurrent analog of TreeMap.

+## Atomic Variables
+* `java.util.concurrent.atomic` package: defines classes that support atomic operations on single variables.

+* Have get and set methods that work like reads and writes on `volatile` variables.